openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

     this are going to be filtered out from the log file.
     Default: info

+COLLECTD_CEILOMETER_UNITS
+    Sets the measurements units to be used for each meter, should they need to be changed.
+Also allows the setting of new units if a new meter is created.
+    Default: none

 Authenticating using Identity Server API v3
 ===========================================